 - trans-shipment facility (ie. rail to barge or vice versa)

 Currently, the Longshore Act gives compensation and benefits to about 500,000 workers.
-This provides them with monetary coverage for disability due to an injury received while on the job or a disease deemed “employment related” and occurring in the navigable waters of the U.S. The amount of compensation you will receive is generally two-thirds (2/3) of what you earn per week on average.
+This provides them with monetary coverage for disability due to an injury received while on the job or a disease deemed “employment-related” and occurring in the navigable waters of the U.S. The amount of compensation you will receive is generally two-thirds (2/3) of what you earn per week on average.
 In the case of the death of a longshore worker, the Longshore Act provides for compensation to the next eligible survivor or family member and funeral costs will be covered up to $3,000.

 The Longshore and Harbor Worker’s Compensation Act is – at the most basic level – a compensation and benefits act that covers the maritime workers that the Jones Act does not.
-If you have been have been injured or have become ill at a port or facility next to a river or lake, and you are not covered under The Jones Act, contact a maritime lawyer today to discuss your options and rights under the Longshore and Harbor Workers’ Compensation Act.
+If you have been injured or have become ill at a port or facility next to a river or lake, and you are not covered under The Jones Act, contact a maritime lawyer today to discuss your options and rights under the Longshore and Harbor Workers’ Compensation Act.

 The Defense Base Act